Skip to main content

 Common Mistakes to Avoid

 • Ignoring FEMA reporting: Many first-time foreign investors focus on the incorporation itself and forget the RBI reporting obligations.
 This can lead to severe penalties.
+File your FC-GPR within the 30-day window without exception.

 • Not planning for transfer pricing: If you plan to have intercompany transactions, set up transfer pricing documentation from day one.
+The penalty for non-compliance is 2% of the transaction value.

 • Choosing the wrong entity type: An LLP may seem simpler, but it limits your FDI flexibility.
 Evaluate your long-term plans before deciding.